-- (a) The judiciary's only statutory authority to contract for personal services is 28 U.S.C. § 612(a), which authorizes the AO Director to contract for personal services for the effective management, coordination, operation, and use of information technology equipment, purchased by the Judiciary Information Technology fund (JITF).
-Contracts issued under this authority are subject to the judiciary competition requirements but exempt from the advertising requirement of 41 U.S.C. § 6101.
-See: Guide, Vol. 14, § 130.20.15 (Advertising Requirements). - (b) Under 28 U.S.C. § 602(c), the AO Director is statutorily authorized to obtain the personal services of experts or consultants as authorized by 5 U.S.C. § 3109 at rates not to exceed the highest rate of pay established under 5 U.S.C. § 5332.
-Obtaining personal services of experts or consultants under this authority, however, must be through a personnel appointment rather than through an independent contract and is outside the scope of this volume of the Guide.
-For guidance on obtaining expert or consultant services through award of a contract, see: § 520 (Expert and Consultant Nonpersonal Services Contracts).
+(a) The judiciary's only statutory authority to contract for personal services is 28 U.S.C. § 612(a), which authorizes the Director of the Administrative Office (AO) to contract for personal services for the effective management, coordination, operation, and use of information technology equipment, purchased by the Judiciary Information Technology (JIT) fund.
+Contracts issued under this authority are subject to the judiciary competition requirements, although they are exempt from the advertising requirement of 41 U.S.C. § 6101.
+See: Guide, Vol 14, 130.20.15 (Advertising Requirements).

+(b) Under 28 U.S.C. § 602(c), the Director of the AO has statutory authority to obtain personal services of experts or consultants as authorized by 5 U.S.C. § 3109 at rates not to exceed the highest rate of pay established under 5 U.S.C. § 5332.
+Obtaining personal services of experts or consultants under this authority, however, must be through a personnel appointment rather than through an independent contract and is outside the scope of Vol 14.
+For a discussion of obtaining expert or consultant services through award of a contract, see: § 520 (Expert and Consultant Nonpersonal Services Contracts).